China Council for the Promotion of International Trade

+History

+In response to the COVID-19 pandemic, CCPIT was charged with issuing force majeure certificates to Chinese companies unable to meet their contractual trade obligations.
+In September 2023, CCPIT criticized the CHIPS and Science Act.

+Functions

 The CCPIT develops business cooperation and exchanges with foreign countries and has long been associated with the Chinese Communist Party's united front strategy.
 It is charged with organizing trade fairs and events in promotion of the Belt and Road Initiative.
-In response to the COVID-19 pandemic, CCPIT was charged with issuing force majeure certificates to Chinese companies unable to meet their contractual trade obligations.